rochekollie/blog/posts/string_along_with_javascript_strings.md

 new String(`I am also a String object.`); // String constructor with backticks
 ```
 Note that this time the `String()` constructor is called with the `new` keyword.
-It is important to note that the `String` constructor can be used with or without the `new` keyword.
+This is evident that the `String` constructor can be used with or without the `new` keyword.
 When the `String()` constructor is called without the `new` keyword,
 it returns a string primitive.
 However, when the `String()` constructor is called with the `new` keyword, it returns a `String` object.